About

 How To Make Caramelized White Chocolate Pastry Cream

-How to caramelize White Chocolate and to make White Chocolate Pastry Cream or Creme Patisserie
+Here’s How to make Caramelized White Chocolate, and then how to make custard and Caramelized White Chocolate Pastry Cream from it!

 Perfectly sweet, creamy and light, Pastry cream filling

-I learnt how to do this from David Lebovitz.
+I learned how to do this from David Lebovitz.
 I haven’t changed anything about the way he does it, but I’ll outline it here for you!

 Place the chocolate in an oven on its lowest setting (the lowest setting on my oven is “keep warm”, which is less than 200°F / 90°C.

-⇒Check every 10 minutes, and using an offset spatula, mix and re-spread the chocolate as it melts and starts to change colour.
+Check every 10 minutes, and using an offset spatula, mix and re-spread the chocolate as it melts and starts to change color.

-⇒Keep checking every 10 minutes, until the white chocolate has turned (light) golden in colour and is smooth.
+Keep checking every 10 minutes, until the white chocolate has turned (light) golden in color and is smooth.
 The chocolate may change texture and become a little chalky, which is why its important to mix and spread while it heats, and after it comes out of the oven too.

-Caramelized White Chocolate is almost the colour of peanut butter.
+Caramelized White Chocolate is almost the color of peanut butter.
 That’s a spoonful of peanut butter for comparison

 The smallest amount of chocolate I have used is 4 oz (113g) (about 30 minutes) and the largest amount I have used is 12 oz/ 340g (45 – 60 min).
 The more chocolate you use, it obviously takes longer to caramelize.
 The yield is 1:1 too.